dagster-io/dagster-cloud-hybrid-quickstart/README.md

 ## Step 5.
 Verify builds are successful

 At this point, the workflow run should complete successfully and you should see the `quickstart_etl` location in https://dagster.cloud.
 If builds are failing, ensure that your secrets are properly set up.
-For help, please reach out to us in our [Slack](https://dagster.io/community).

 ![image](https://github.com/dagster-io/dagster-cloud-hybrid-quickstart/assets/7066873/6fba8e24-20f2-4cfb-9c0a-0111f381c0ac)

 # Add or modify code locations

-Once you have the `quickstart_etl` example deployed, add your Dagster project as a new code location.
-To add new code locations or to modify an existing location definition:
+Once you have the `quickstart_etl` example deployed, you can replace the sample code with your Dagster project.
+You will then need to update the `dagster_cloud.yaml` file:

-1. Update `dagster_cloud.yaml` and add a new code location.
-See [documentation](https://docs.dagster.io/dagster-cloud/managing-deployments/code-locations) for details.
+1. Update `dagster_cloud.yaml`.
+See [documentation](https://docs.dagster.io/dagster-cloud/managing-deployments/dagster-cloud-yaml#dagster_cloudyaml) for details.

-2. Duplicate the `build-docker-image` and the `"ci set-build-output"` steps in `dagster-cloud-deploy.yaml` for the new code locations.
+2. If you have more than one code location, duplicate the `build-docker-image` and the `"ci set-build-output"` steps in `dagster-cloud-deploy.yaml` for the new code locations.

 # Advanced customization